Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model

 Similar to the Danish fire insurance loss data set, the Norwegian fire insurance data was used by several researchers to investigate the performance of various loss models.
-The data set consists of 9181 claims in 1000s of Norwegian Krones (NKK) from the years 1972 to 1992 for a Norweigian insurance company.
+The data set consists of 9181 claims in 1000s of Norwegian Krones (NKK) from the years 1972 to 1992 for a Norwegian insurance company.
 We obtained the data set through R package \textit{ReIns} \cite{reins}.
-Note the claims with size less than 500,000 NKK are focred to be 500,000 NKK.
+Note the claims with size less than 500,000 NKK are forced to be 500,000 NKK.
 However, none of the claim values from the year 1972 are truncated, and therefore we selected the data from the year 1972 to assess the performance of the proposed model.
 Dealing with the truncated data is beyond the scope of this article.
-The claim data from the year 1972 consists of 97 values and the claim values in millions of Norweigian Krones (NKK) are as follows:
+Figure 4 shows the histogram of the data set.
+The claim data from the year 1972 consists of 97 values and the claim values in millions of Norwegian Krones (NKK) are as follows: